-The NYS Medicaid Pharmacy Benefit Manager will receive all requests from providers concerning the validity of a SMAC price.
-The SMAC Research Request Form is posted on the Pharmacy Benefit Manager's web site at: https://newyork.fhsc.com/providers/smacinfo.asp Questions from providers concerning the validity of a SMAC price should be referred to the NYS Medicaid Clinical Call Center at (877) 309-9493.
+The NY Medicaid Pharmacy Benefit Manager will receive all requests from pharmacy providers concerning the validity of a SMAC price.
+The SMAC Research Request Form is posted on the Pharmacy Benefit Manager's web site at: https://newyork.fhsc.com/providers/smacinfo.asp

+Questions from pharmacy providers concerning the validity of a SMAC price should be referred to the NY Medicaid Clinical Call Center at (877) 309-9493.